Sreeja2806/Sreeja_RestaurantManagementSystem-RMS/README.md

-#RestaurantManagementSystem-RMS by P Sreeja-VJIT from VJIT
+#RestaurantManagementSystem-RMS by P. Sreeja-VJIT from VJIT